roma-glushko/roma-glushko.github.io/content/lab/rock-paper-scissors/description.md

 - configuration management with [Morty](https://github.com/roma-glushko/morty) which is my open source project to track ML/DL experiments
 - experiment tracking with [Weights & Biases](https://wandb.com/)

-The baseline had been successfully established, however, the results of the model was not that good.
+The baseline had been successfully established, however, the results of the model were not that good.
 It made a lot of misclassifications and it was too early to use it.

 ### Collecting a Custom Dataset

-One of possible reasons of that was in the training dataset.
+One possible reason for that was the training dataset itself.
 I assumed that it's distributed differently than images I'd got from my webcam.

 Besides possible differences in the hidden technical attributes of photos, my images had different compositions.
-There were backgrounds, other parts of the body (not only one hand on the picture), different light conditions and things like that.
+There were backgrounds, other parts of the body (not only one hand in the picture), different light conditions and things like that.

 ![Me collecting samples for a custom rock-paper-scissors dataset](./img/rps-custom-dataset.png "Me collecting samples for a custom rock-paper-scissors dataset")

-So I decided not to spend much time trying fancy DL technics for gradient optimization or learning rate schedule, but, instead, I started improving my dataset.
+So I decided not to spend much time trying fancy DL techniques for gradient optimization or learning rate schedule, but, instead, I started improving my dataset.

 The goal was clear.
 I needed to take hundreds of images that would be as close as possible to what I expected my model to work with.

-Turned out, it wasn't super easy.
+It wasn't super easy as it turned out.
 I had to group all of the images by classes (rock, paper, scissors).
 Also, I needed to track the number of images per each class to keep the distribution even among all classes.
 I needed some workflow to make it easy for me and possibly for other people that would decide to help me with this project.

 After a bit of thinking, I had come up with the following project: